 - We are working out who we can run classes when the government permits it, in a safe and reassuring way.

-- we've run a weekly outdoor music, comedy and cabaret series in July and August
+- We ran a weekly outdoor music, comedy and cabaret series in July and August.

 - Our youth group is running online thanks to grants from CIL and Lady Gould's Charity.

 - We are working on publishing the poems created just before Lockdown as part of our schools project, The Art of Dispute